Redwood Romance Itinerary

 Here is a list of what to do and where to go for a romantic vacation in the redwoods.
 Explore all the romance each of these regions of Humboldt County has to offer.

-What to Do: Take a hike through the redwoods.
+Take a hike through the redwoods.
 Prairie Creek Redwoods State Park within Redwood National Park has more than 70 miles of trails to explore.
 One of the more popular hikes is the James Irvine Trail.
-This trail starts at the Prairie Creek Redwoods Visitor Center and takes you through old growth redwoods and then drops you down into the famous Fern Canyon.
+This trail starts at the Prairie Creek Redwoods Visitor Center and takes you through old growth redwoods and then drops you down into the famous Fern Canyon*.
+Keep in mind that driving to Fern Canyon requires a permit, however if you hike the James Irvine Trail you can access Fern Canyon without a permit.
 From there you can walk out of the canyon and onto Gold Bluffs Beach where you can enjoy lunch at a picnic table while watching the waves crash onto the sand.
 You might even see some Roosevelt Elk, they like to hang out on this beach.

 It may sound cliché but a long walk on one of these beaches is sure to be romantic.
 There are many to choose from, here’s a few to get you started.
 Trinidad State Beach, Luffenholtz Beach, Moonstone, Little River and Clam Beaches, Gold Bluffs Beach and Agate Beach.
 Dining: The Moonstone Grill has excellent seafood and windows all the way around the restaurant, which overlooks Moonstone Beach.
 The Sunset Restaurant in Cher-Ae Heights Casino also has beautiful views of the bay and ocean.